shyamcodes247/Learning-Quant/README.md

 Week One:
 Focus on learning Python for finance.
 Learning numpy, pandas, and matplotlib.
 Also, using yfinance, Yahoo Finance's API to access real-time stock data.
+Using the book, Python for Finance by Yves Hilpisch.